Regardless of the state of the economy, some businesses seem to thrive like weeds while others fall behind.

 Product demos aren’t just for demonstrating the product

-Showing your product in action is all about showing people the end result of what they want from what you sell.
+Showing your product in action is all about showing those in the automatic sales funnel the end result of what they want from what you sell.
 You may be promoting a hammer and nails, but what your customers are really buying is a hole in the wall.
 As long as they can get a hole in the wall, they don’t care how they get it.

 If you can convince people that your hammer and nail will produce the strongest hole, they’ll buy from you.
 They don’t care about the features of your hammer and nail, they just want to know that it will give them that hole.